London, sometime in early 1991…

 I started wondering if there really was a porn movie taking place, but I think that was so.
 We figured that Church was a recruiting/grooming ground for this sort of thing, and I think they probably called the other girls too, because they took everyone’s numbers down when the competition finished, I remember that clearly, while thinking “Why are they taking everyone’s numbers if we were the only ones who won?
 Maybe everyone gets to enter the Win a Holiday Competition?”
 I never set foot in there again.

 I never really liked or got into porn but at that age you kinda want to fit in and be cool and it seemed that porn was the most natural thing in the world.
 The subject became a bit of a side interest to me after that, how the porn industry works, how young people get exploited and get sucked into it and spat out, but also how it benefits some people, mostly the producers/film makers, but there are people who have long, happy careers out of it.
-However I’m glad Boogie Nights only came out a few years later and not before this all happened, because I might have felt stronger about taking part in it.
-But this was no California and I was no Dirk Diggler…
+I’m glad Boogie Nights only came out a few years later and not before this all happened, because I might have felt stronger about taking part in it.
+BUT, London is no California and I ain’t no Dirk Diggler… I could have been the skater girl, I did like skating!

 I am glad I never took part in it, I don’t think it would have been a happy experience for me.
 Thanks mum, for giving me the strength and reasons to say no to it.